namtoki/English/wordlist.md

 whisper:                            They were were whispering, nevertheless, I am sure they were talking about their opposition to the plan. wilderness*:                        A campfire was glowing in the distant wilderness.
 wildlife:                           He instituted a fund to protect wildlife in Alaska.
+willingly:                          The missing teenager was not kidnapped but willingly ran away from home with her boyfriend.
 wink:                               We all believed that her amazing story was real until she winked at the end of it.
-workout:                            He briefly stopped his workout, descended the stairs, and continued it in the garden. yawn*:                              The pregnant woman on the couch yawned and closed her sleepy eyes.
+workout:                            He briefly stopped his workout, descended the stairs, and continued it in the garden. worrying*:                          We will have to resolve this worrying problem regarding the surf as soon as possible. yawn*:                              The pregnant woman on the couch yawned and closed her sleepy eyes.
 yield:                              After the heavy rains, the harvest yielded only half the usual wheat crops.
 youngster:                          The youngsters scattered on the court when they began to play dodgeball.